-This Sunday is Mother’s Day in the United States.
+Mother’s Day is fast approaching.
 It will be the busiest day of the year for restaurants.
 Phone use will go up by approximately 37%.
 But the flowers and gifts and restaurant food can’t tell the true story of what it means to be a mom – the self-sacrifice, the nurturing, the going beyond to provide for those she loves.
 What does the Bible say about women like this?

 Proverbs 31 provides a comprehensive description of the virtuous woman, mother or not.
 In fact, while not all women are mothers, all women are daughters, and the final verses address this: “Many daughters have done virtuously, but thou excellest them all.
 Favour is deceitful, and beauty is vain: but a woman that feareth the LORD, she shall be praised.
 (Proverbs 31:29,30.)